notthelewis/showcases/rust/blewis/PROTO.md

 ## Bool

 A bool is the easiest data type to implement.
 Since there's only ever 2 states, we can encode all of this state in just a single bit.
 0 == false, 1 == true.
-This means that we can realistically encode a bool in just 1 byte.
+This means that we can realistically encode a bool within the meta_data byte.

 ```
 |===========|===================|